 It’s a scenario that sounds perfect for music lovers.
 Imagine listening to a Spotify playlist on your smartphone on the way home from work, then stepping inside to find the next track playing on the smart TV in the living room – and all the way to a smart speaker in the kitchen as you cook dinner.

-At the Samsung Unpacked event on Thursday (Aug 9), the South Korean tech giant announced a new long-term partnership with Spotify to create a seamless listening experience across Samsung devices through its SmartThings app.
+At the Samsung Unpacked event in New York on Thursday (Aug 9), the South Korean tech giant announced a new long-term partnership with Spotify to create a seamless listening experience across Samsung devices through its SmartThings app.

 Spotify CEO Daniel Ek, who dropped by the event, said: “We think music should be easy to access on all the devices.
 We have designed Spotify to deliver personalised music to consumers around the world, where they are on as many devices as possible.”
 This ranges from smartphones to TVs to speakers, watches and even refrigerators, he said.

 Describing Spotify as Samsung’s “go-to music partner for our multi-device ecosystem”, product manager Drew Blackard said: “The music follows me everywhere I go (in) one seamless interaction”.

 The partnership was one of a handful of announcements on a day where the spotlight was primarily on the new Galaxy Note 9 smartphone.
 Samsung also announced its new Galaxy Watch and Galaxy Home speaker.